800-450-6118

 Journal of Dental Hygiene reports that 75% of dental hygienists have hand problems.
 And 56% exhibit classic carpal tunnel symptoms.

 But it doesn’t have to be that way.
 You can benefit from Vicki’s story and anxieties by following these exercises I designed for her.
-They take only 60 seconds to do in between patients.
+They take only a minute to do in between patients.
 This tiny investment of time will pay huge dividends.

 Work this small precaution into your daily routine and chances are you’ll never be bothered by symptoms of carpal tunnel syndrome.

-In other words, it only takes 60 seconds to keep your hands safe from carpal tunnel.
+In other words, it only takes a minute to keep your hands safe from carpal tunnel.

 Every single busy dental pro can prevent the signs of carpal tunnel syndrome.
 These simple hand exercises for dental hygienists will keep your hands healthy.
 In fact, they're among the most effective of all carpal tunnel syndrome treatments.
 Do them AS PRESCRIBED.

-And because they’re completed in just 60 seconds, there’s no excuse to complain:
+And because they’re completed in just about one minute, there’s no excuse to complain, “I don’t have time to exercise in the office!”

 Yes you have time!
 Because they're simple and fast.
 You can do them in between patients.

-To get the maximum benefit, you must do these exercises in the sequence given below.
+To get the maximum benefit, you must do the 4 Core Stretching Exercises below.
 Each individual exercise:

 1. Lubricates tendons from the fingers to the forearm